ccjensen/PlexMediaTagger/README.md

  `--subtitles`         export any subtitles to the same path as the video
                        file
  `--artwork`           export the artwork to the same path as the video file
+  `--stats`            gather "interesting" statistics about the items being
+                       processed
  `-m <find> <replace>` perform a find & replace operation on the pms' media
                        file paths (useful if you are running the script on a
                        different machine than the one who is hosting the pms,